dondi/bazaar/online-tips.md

 As mentioned, specific links for those can be found in the **Content > Overview** area for your course on Brightspace.

 As also mentioned, these are all “available” 24/7 although my response time may vary.
-But the key is this: these are all stepping stones to setting up sessions for synchronous interaction, whether via Zoom, Slack, Discord, or Teams.
+But the key is this: these channels are ultimately stepping stones to setting up sessions for synchronous interaction, whether via Zoom, Slack, Discord, or Teams.
 Don’t hesitate to ask, and we’ll see what we can work out.

-I’ll seek to stay cognizant of time zone differences but I may tend to still use Pacific time by default, so please bear that in mind if I state a date and time without being specific about time zone.
+I’ll seek to stay cognizant of time zone differences but I may tend to still speak in Pacific time by default, so please bear that in mind if I state a date and time without being specific about time zone.

-This really can’t be stated enough: Maintain open, multiple communication channels.
-We will adjust as needed.
+This really can’t be stated enough: [Monitor and be responsive to multiple communication channels](#maintain-multiple-lines-of-communication).
+We will adjust as needed as long as we can communicate.

 ## Online Presence Tips
 OK, so now we come to some slightly more general tips regarding life online.
 Some are practical, some are philosophical—all are based on things I’ve seen and experienced personally, so although they won’t all be absolutely true for everyone, they are indeed based on my own lived online reality (is that an oxymoron?) so far.

 ### We’ll need to be flexible and go with the flow—and always keep tabs on alternate communications channels
 Stuff will glitch.
 Stuff will cut off.
 Stuff might crash.
 It’s all OK.
 When we’re online, it is understood that these things can happen.
 What helps us manage this?
-* _Keep tabs on multiple means of communication whenever possible:_ (there it is again!)
-If video stops working, there can still be audio.
+* _Keep tabs on multiple means of communication whenever possible:_ ([there it is again!](#maintain-multiple-lines-of-communication)) If video stops working, there can still be audio.
 If audio breaks, there’s possibly chat.
-If the entire video app crashes, you can look at Slack and email.
-If all else fails, you can leave voicemail.
+If the entire video app crashes, you can look at Slack, Discord, Teams, or email (as applicable to you).
+If all else fails, you can leave voicemail (fortunately, I can check that from home).
 Redundancy fosters resilience in this scenario.
-* _Watch your email closely than you usually do:_ Speaking of multiple means of communication, email is perhaps the bedrock of all online means of communication.
+* _Watch your email more closely than you usually do:_ Speaking of multiple means of communication, email is perhaps the bedrock of all online means of communication.
 It’s mature; it’s ubiquitous.
 Make sure that you have easy access to university email as much as possible.

-If any of this happens to _me_, I will seek to resolve the issue as quickly as possible, so the first thing to do is hang tight.
+If any glitches happen to _me_, I will seek to resolve the issue as quickly as possible, so the first thing to do is hang tight.
 If I experience protracted issues, I’ll seek to use one or more of the alternate channels mentioned above in order to keep you posted.
 If this happens during a synchronous class session and I somehow can’t recover quickly enough, we’ll find ways to make up for it.

-### Online resources are finite, and these days, everyone will be using them
+### Online resources are finite, and these days, everyone is using them
 All computing resources are finite.
 Bandwidth is perhaps the prime resource that we’ll be consuming online.
 There are times when there won’t be enough of it or we will lose it outright.

 Class and office hour video sessions consume a lot of resources and may get glitchy or go down.
-You can try again as needed but don’t worry if you can’t reconnect; we’ll figure it out (see: multiple means of communication above).
+You can try again as needed but don’t worry if you can’t reconnect; we’ll figure it out (again see: [multiple means of communication](#maintain-multiple-lines-of-communication)).

-As long as I am able to do so, I will continue to record things so that if you can’t attend synchronously, you can watch things later.
-The only thing you lose is that live, interactive element—which can be made up for during \[virtual\] office hours or chat/DM.
-So bottom line: no worries, we’ll work something out.

 ### Maximize live session success by learning how to control your feed
 We want to approximate that in-person feeling as much as possible, but we also know (as already stated) that there are resource and medium limitations to this.
 Overall, the approach I recommend is this: